elmerfer/RAPInetMHCpan/README.md

-To verify if you have it in your machine, please type from a console terminal the following command 'tsch --version' if succeed you will see something like:
+To verify if you have it in your machine, please type from a console terminal the following command 'tsch --version' if succeed you will see something like this:
 ![tsch output](https://github.com/elmerfer/RAPInetMHCpan/blob/master/tsch.shell.png)
-if not installed try 'sudo apt-get install tcsh' and veryfy.
+if not installed try 'sudo apt-get install tcsh' and verify.

 If it is done, you may continue installing netMHCpan and netMHCIIpan through RAPInetMHCpan
 ### Installation of netMHCpan and netMHCIIpan with RAPInetMHCpan